mygithub4rmit/hello-world/README.md

 # hello-world
 hi all
-I like the way hubt response on github tutorial
+I like the way hubot response on github tutorial